 Changes to your diet may help relieve diarrhea that you experience with microscopic colitis.
 Try to:

 - Drink plenty of fluids.
 Water is best, but fluids with added sodium and potassium (electrolytes) may help as well.
 Try drinking broth or watered-down fruit juice.
-Avoid beverages that are high in sugar or contain alcohol or caffeine, such as coffee, tea and colas, which may aggravate your symptoms.
+Avoid beverages that are high in sugar or sorbitol or contain alcohol or caffeine, such as coffee, tea and colas, which may aggravate your symptoms.

 - Eat several small meals rather than a few large meals.
 Spacing meals throughout the day may ease diarrhea.

 - Avoid irritating foods.
 Stay away from spicy, fatty or fried foods and any other foods that make your symptoms worse.

 - Feldman M, et al. Other diseases of the colon and rectum.
 In: Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
 Accessed Jan.6, 2016.